We review the Cutefish OS Linux Distribution that features the stunning Cutefish Desktop.

 Cutefish OS Review

-Cutefish OS tries to place itself in a unique position in already fragmented Linux distribution territory.
+Cutefish OS tries to place itself in a unique position in an already fragmented Linux distribution territory.

 Look and Feel